vriesm060/meesterproef-adamnet/README.md

 **My memories book:**
 * Give your book a title
 * Browse between the selected pictures, ordered by year
-* Browse between different chapters of your book, like 'Your street' or 'Your neighbourhood'.
+* Browse between different chapters of your book, like 'Your street' or 'Your neighborhood'.
 * Add new chapters from a selection of chapters
 * Add or edit descriptions of your choice to the pictures.